pjones1063/USB_to_RS232/README.md

  * Install java JVM on linux and/or Pi host

- * Install the librxtx-java API -> sudo apt-get install librxtx-java
+ * Install the librxtx-java API -> from http://rxtx.qbang.org/wiki/index.php/Main_Page

  * Install the JSch API ->  from http://www.jcraft.com/jsch/